On the relation between time-reversed acoustics and Green's function retrieval in space-variant and in time-variant materials: Time-reversed acoustics and Green's function retrieval in homogeneous, time-variant materials

 Hence

 where superscript $t$ denotes transposition and

 Substituting equation (\ref{eq253c}) into equation (\ref{eqbasis}) and post-multiplying both sides by ${\bf N}$, we obtain

 The right-hand side represents a spatial convolution.
 From equations (\ref{eq68blue})--(\ref{eq33}) it follows that the propagator matrices are symmetric in ${\bf x}$.
-Hence, when we may replace ${\bf x}$ in the rightmost matrix in equation (\ref{eqbasisbb}) by $-{\bf x}$, so that the right-hand side becomes a spatial crosscorrelation.
-We assume again that the order of $t_A$ and $t$ is arbitrary and that $t'$ is smaller than both $t_A$ and $t$.
+Hence, we may replace ${\bf x}$ in the rightmost matrix in equation (\ref{eqbasisbb}) by $-{\bf x}$, so that the right-hand side becomes a spatial crosscorrelation.
 Then, for the upper-left element we obtain